Evolutionary Games on Infinite Strategy Sets: Convergence to Nash Equilibria via Dissipativity: Case Studies

 Even in the case of finite strategy sets, the incorporation of smoothing dynamics may turn a\iftoggle{thesis}{ dynamically}{} stable evolutionary process into an unstable one \citep{park2019population}; smoothing the payoff dynamics does not necessarily help with closed-loop stability.
 This may also be the case in our setting of infinite strategy sets.
-Indeed, for the continuous war of attrition game of \autoref{sec: continuous_war_of_attrition} with $T=2$, $V=1$, $\tilde{\Theta} = \Theta_\alpha$, and $\alpha = 100$, together with the BNN dynamics map $v$ and $\lambda = 1$, we see in \autoref{fig: cts_war-smoothing-good} that the smoothing has caused the population state to become unstable (the persistent oscillations are verified numerically at times $t>10^4$).
+Indeed, for the continuous war of attrition game of \autoref{sec: continuous_war_of_attrition} with $T=2$, $V=1$, $\tilde{\Theta} = \Theta_\alpha$, and $\alpha = 100$, together with the BNN dynamics map $v$ and $\lambda = 1$, we see in \autoref{fig: cts_war-smoothing-good} that the smoothing has caused the evolution {to lose its asymptotic stability} (the persistent oscillations are verified numerically at times $t>10^4$).

 Next, we consider the smoothing dynamics corresponding to a different game, namely, that given by